-AbleChildAfrica and USDC are implementing an Inclusive Education Project in three districts in Northern Uganda; Lira, Adjumani and Nebbi using an innovative child to child approach.
-This three year project, funded by the UK Department for International Development, works to address the environmental, institutional and attitudinal barriers to inclusion.
+AbleChildAfrica and USDC are implementing an Inclusive Education Project in three districts in Northern Uganda; Lira, Adjumani and Nebbi using an innovative Child to Child approach.
+This project started in 2013 with support from the UK Department for International Development (DFID) and works to address the environmental, institutional and attitudinal barriers to inclusion.

-Using the Child to Child approach, children identify and engage out-of-school disabled children in their communities, identify barriers to their exclusion, and work with schools and communities to ensure they access and stay at school.
-Since the beginning of the project in April 2013 there has been a 68% increase in enrolment of disabled children in the project schools, 842 out of school disabled children now enrolled in school.
+Using the Child to Child approach, children ready attending school are encouraged to identify and engage with out-of-school disabled children in their communities, and, together with teachers, identify barriers to their exclusion, and work with schools and communities to ensure they can attend and stay at school.

 AbleChildAfrica’s capacity building of the team and ongoing sharing of ideas and approaches helped us come up with new ideas we would not have thought about, such as the Child to Child project

 £100 could provide a life changing surgery for a disabled child in Africa.
 Will you change a life today?